ljdursi/new-newsletter-page/_interviews/001_matthew_smith_ubc.md

 ## RCT Interview: Matthew Smith, UBC

 In this interview, Matthew Smith from the University of British Columbia and I talk about managing as a new manager as the pandemic hit, finding other teams to work with when we can't do it all, the benefits of communities of practice, the self-doubt that can arise managing more experienced employees, and a coaching approach to being a manager.

+Some key takeaways:

+On coaching:

+> Diving into the coaching based approach to leadership has been of value in the midst of the pandemic. [...]
+Because yeah, it'd be a rare bet where we're gonna have circumstances where I'm the technical expert, amongst the rest of my team who collectively have over a hundred years experience.
+Coaching is a skill, and that's where I think I've been able to, to bring value to the team is providing space to bring their problems, to focus on a problem or solution they wanna reach and then offer a chance for them to see my perspective or other perspectives on how they might approach a problem, whether it's technical or interpersonal.

+On a very rapid increase in workload at the start of the pandemic, and helping the team by saying "no":

+> Our biggest challenge [with the onset of the pandemic] was we saw our usage double or triple overnight.
+We had researchers hadn't even heard of ARC, but they wanted to continue doing their research.
+And a good portion of that happened within few months of the pandemic becoming a reality.
+It was easy because the team is really passionate about it and, you know, it was a bunch of new friends, new researchers, new people to learn about and understand what they're trying to accomplish and help them find the solution they needed.
+> But at the same time, we were kind of not becoming aware of how long we were sitting at our desks and we started to feel a sense of burnout after not too long.
+So being able to step back, recognize that and figure out how we could maybe work smarter about delivering all our services was a challenge. [...]
+> [I had] a willingness to be their bad cop and make that known.
+I think knowing that there was someone there to kind of offer a &quot;no&quot; in a way that wasn't gonna put the onus on them helped.

+On not trying to do it all by enlisting the support of other teams:

+> It seems there's never enough resources to be able to provide everything that researchers need.
+Our researchers that top in the world and that comes from being incredibly ambitious.
+They're not limited by their ideas, but by all the different components to make their ideas for their research study a reality.
+So [..] it was all about trying to stretch the dollar.
+To find different avenues or partners, _etc_, to work with to ensure that we're focusing our efforts on where it makes sense.

 I really enjoyed the conversation, and I hope you do too!

 <audio id="player" controls>
   <source src='{{ "/interviews/001/matthew_smith_ubc.mp3" | absolute_url }}' type="audio/mp3" />